junxit/us-congress-bills-114/metadata.md

 - 2016-01-11 — The House Committee on Rules reported an original measure, H. Rept.
 114-395, by Mr. Newhouse.
 - 2016-01-11 — The House Committee on Rules reported an original measure, H. Rept.
 114-395, by Mr. Newhouse.
 - 2016-01-11 — The resolution provides for consideration of H.R.
 1644, S.J.
 Res.
 22 and H.R.
 3662.
 The resolution also provides for proceedings during the period from January 14, 2016,
+- 2016-01-12 — Considered as privileged matter. (consideration: CR H297-308)
+- 2016-01-12 — DEBATE - The House proceeded with one hour of debate on H. Res.
+583.
+- 2016-01-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-01-12 — On agreeing to the resolution Agreed to by recorded vote: 239 - 183 (Roll no. 37). (text: CR H297)
+- 2016-01-12 — On ordering the previous question Agreed to by the Yeas and Nays: 233 - 173 (Roll no. 36). (consideration: CR H307)
+- 2016-01-12 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 239 - 183 (Roll no. 37).(text: CR H297)